seiyria/drakkar/_other/misc-facts.md

 * You can see if an area is twiggable by checking the description of the twig.
 If the glow is subdued, you can't twig out.

-* Most lairs can see through Limited Invisibility (liminv).

-* Different weapons carry different hide penalties.
-If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.

-* Any class can backstab and hide as if they were a thief, provided they have the requisite skill level.

 * In addition to stripping, some lairs can eat.
 This is mostly creatures like dragons, FoodGuardian, and others.
 Getting eaten doesn't happen every time, but it can suck your XP and skills.

 * You can be randomly stripped by monsters, they may rarely search your corpse for gear.

-* Dying on a healer (via a player, or yourself) will restore your CON to the highest value it has ever been.

-* Going to the level 13 HP Doc and saying `###, train` will show you your base HP.

-* You can see your base EP by drinking a zap from UGH.

 * Holding the corpse of some lairs will prevent them from respawning.

-* If you have a skill >= 40, you can `look at xxx` to see how far they are percentwise on that skill.

-* You can only gain skill in areas where you'd normally be able to get xp.